 It is important to note, though, that studies using various neuroimagin techniques have shown that therapy, specifically cognitive-behavioral therapy, has also been associated with changes in brain functioning.
 It seems as if the changes in the ways in which we interpret and respond to threats are correlated with a "rewiring" of our neurological system.

 Medical conditions can also contribute to anxiety symptoms, and therefore, all individuals with excessive anxiety symptoms should be seen by a medical professional to rule out conditions such as heart disease, diabetes, hyperthyroidism, asthma and other respiratory disorders, drug use or withdrawal, or rare tumors.

 Anxiety can also be a side effect of medications or drug use or can be the result of poor sleep and nutrition.
 For some, physical exercise and adequate sleep can change brain and body chemistry enough to make significant changes in emotional functioning.
 For others, the additional assistance of medications may be beneficial.

-Therapy can address biological causes when possible and to dial down the intensity of emotional distress, but there may be limits to the amount of change that can be made to your biological reality, therapy can help you develop acceptance skills that allow you to live with and work with the mind and body you have at this time by using your strengths to help you with your vulnerabilities.
+Therapy can address biological causes when possible and to dial down the intensity of emotional distress, but there may be limits to the amount of change that can be made to your biological reality, you may be able to shift your focus on developing skills that allow you to live with and work with the mind and body you have at this time by using your strengths to help you with your vulnerabilities.